 Some people, often those who have other autoimmune conditions, will get a mild reaction underneath the skin to the filler.
 This is not damaging for the health, but may result in small deposits of scar tissue called 'granulomas' underneath the skin.
 These are very small and are rarely visible but you may be able to feel them.
 They are caused by your immune system trying to fight the filler, which it sees as a 'foreign body' underneath the skin.
 These are again very uncommon.

 Very occasionally, some people can have allergic reactions to filler.
 All doctors and nurses are trained in how to treat a patient who is having a severe allergic reaction and therefore it is much safer if you visit a healthcare professional to have your filler.

 The most serious is caused by a blockage or occlusion of a blood vessel.
 This can be easily reversed by an injection which dissolves the filler and restores the blood flow.
 As a result, it is very important that you have your fillers delivered by a trained medical profesional who will be able to recognise the signs of this occlusion and reverse it quickly.

 Can I have my lip filler reversed?

 Yes!
-Not all clinics can dissolve fillers, but our doctor in Nottingham does!
+Not all clinics can dissolve fillers, but our doctor does!
 Whilst you may need a couple of treatments, you can easily have them dissolved using a simple injection.